Fibre is most commonly known for its ability to help with constipation and regularity;

 improve your brain health.

-Stress-related factors, such as being nervous or anxious, may result in a chemical imbalance that can cause gastrointestinal (GI) conditions such as ndigestion, constipation, irritable bowel syndrome (IBS)
+Stress-related factors, such as being nervous or anxious, may result in a chemical imbalance that can cause gastrointestinal (GI) conditions such as indigestion, constipation, irritable bowel syndrome (IBS)

 and more.